3r1/awawa/README.md

 `Steam/steamapps/compatdata/2694490/pfx/drive_c/users/steamuser/Documents/My Games/Path of Exile 2`

 ## Filter versions
-awawa lite filter is the recommended highlighting-only filter that should serve you well for the entire game, unless you desire to hide certain loot.

 ### awawa lite filter
 - for campaign and early-mid endgame
 - awawa sounds and highlighting